zoe-zhouzhou/gliaswap-docs/docs/start/intro.md

 ## What is Gliaswap?

+Gliaswap is an open-source AMM DEX template for Nervos.
+It's a complete production-ready DEX implementation including on-chain smart contracts and off-chain components.
+So anyone is welcome to fork, modify and deploy their own version.

-Gliaswap is a AMM DEX on Nervos, designed for multi-chain assets swap.
-You can swap your cryptocurrencies, while you can also be an automated liquidity provider to earn trade fees on Gliaswap.
+On Gliaswap, you can swap your cryptocurrencies, while you can also be an automated liquidity provider to earn trade fees on Gliaswap.
 And the most special on Gliaswap, we do not have a centralized matching contract or parties, so anyone can be a aggregator.
 Simply install a aggregator software, then you can start to gain risk-free profit by collecting trade fees.

 There is one magic thing that Gliaswap is able to run in Ethereum wallet although it is a Dapp on Nervos.
 Powered by pw-sdk, you can directly connect your existing Ethereum Wallet on Gliaswap instead of installing a Nervos exclusive wallet.
 And Gliaswap operates in a non-custodial manner which only works as a user-interface to help people assemble transactions.
 You as a user on Gliaswap will totally control your assets and trade freely.